OpenMDAO/RevHack2020/problems/oas_stability_derivs/openmdao_with_vsp.md

  popd
  ```

+### 9. Test
-9. A quick test to make sure the installation is in place: `python -c "import openvsp"`
+ A quick test to make sure the installation is in place: `python -c "import openvsp"`

 ## Incorporating OpenVSP into OpenMDAO